 - Zeaxanthin, another carotenoid antioxidant, helps protect the rods and cones from the damaging photo-oxidation of blue and UV light.3

 - Taurine supports the health of the retinal ganglion cells, which are nerve cells (some of which are photosensitive) transmitting information from the rods and cones to the optic nerve.4

-- Vitamin A Palmitate, taken along with Lutein, has been linked to health of the mid-peripheral vision in one study.5 If large doses of vitamin A are taken they should be supplemented with tauroursodeoxycholic acid (TUDA) a bile salt that helps with absorption and avoiding bile acid backup in the liver.
+- Vitamin A Palmitate, taken along with Lutein, has been linked to health of the mid-peripheral vision in one study5 and to cone-rod in another.12 If large doses of vitamin A are taken they should be supplemented with tauroursodeoxycholic acid (TUDA) a bile salt that helps with absorption and avoiding bile acid backup in the liver.
 Note that research suggests that for recessive rod cone dystrophy which is associated with a mutated ABCA4 gene, (similar to a form of recessive Stargardts), it may be that vitamin A is contra-indicated.11

 - Bilberry extracts also provide important antioxidant properties that protect against photooxidation that damages the rods and cones.
 Bilberry also is known to support night vision, a function of retinal rod cells.

 - Vitamin C supports the health of the nerve cells that transmit information from rods and cones to the brain.6, 7